apaksoy/intro/readme.md

 Last updated: November 2017

-# This is what I mainly have in my GitHub account.
+# This is what I have in my GitHub account.
 Thx for taking a look!

 ## [AutomateTheBoringStuff](https://github.com/apaksoy/automatetheboringstuff)